cvxgrp/cvxrisk/README.md

 ## uv

 We assume you share already the love for [uv](https://docs.astral.sh/uv/).
-Once you have installed uv you can perform
+Please perform

 ```bash
 make install
 ```

-to replicate the virtual environment we have defined in [pyproject.toml](pyproject.toml) and locked in [uv.lock](uv.lock).
+which will install uv and replicate the virtual environment we have defined in [pyproject.toml](pyproject.toml) and locked in [uv.lock](uv.lock).

 ## Jupyter